 The graph below presents usage for each county included the survey.
-The rates in the graph are based on weighted data and derived from new sample sites used for the first time in 2017 survey.
-It is important to note that the annual statewide safety belt survey is designed to provide a single (weighted) safety belt usage estimate for the entire State of Florida, and not individual county rates.
-The county rates are still useful though, as they can serve as points of reference when looking for change using future surveys.
+The rates in the graph are based on weighted data and derived from sample sites first used in the 2017 survey.
+It is important to note that the annual statewide safety belt survey is primarily designed to provide a single safety belt usage estimate for the entire State of Florida, and not official county rates.
+However, these rates are still useful as they can serve as points of reference when looking at change between years.